Getting custody back from grandparents

 You as a parent may be considering getting custody back from grandparents.
 Wining custody back from grandparents can be achieved without going to court.
 A parent can attempt to try and amicably discuss the issue with the grandparents to see if they will return custody of their grandchildren.
 Not all family matters need to be resolved in courts and parents can attempt to reach an agreement directly with the grandparents which can avoid the need for court proceedings and also save legal costs.

 If the parent is unsuccessful in getting custody back from grandparents, they can attempt mediation in which an independent mediator will listen to both parties with a view to agreeing a decision.
 At Kabir Family Law we can assist you in promoting dialogue with the grandparents and can also assist with mediation.
-Contact us today to find out more.
+Book your free initial consultation today to find out more.

 Can a parent get custody back from a grandparent?